sparkfabrik/company-playbook/content/working-at-sparkfabrik/hiring-from-abroad.md

 Under this agreement we will pay you the **gross** salary in 12 **gross** monthly wages.

-To this extent we need you to be able to issue valid invoices to Sparkfabrik.
+To this extent we need you to be able to issue valid invoices to SparkFabrik.
 We will pay your invoices with the rest of the wages each month.

 To issue valid invoice you may have to register for a VAT position in your country, depending on your local regulations.
 We can't give advice on this so it's up to you.